-The Cubs acquired Cardenas from the Oakland organization, and he served as a pinch hitter and occasional spot starter during his one season in the big leagues.
+The Cubs acquired Cardenas from the Oakland organization, and he served as a pinch hitter and occasional spot starter in the infield during his one season in the big leagues.
 The highlight of that year was probably the hit he got to break up A.J.
 Burnett’s no-hitter in the 8th inning.
 Before the 2013 season, Cardenas abruptly retired at the age of 24.
-He wrote this piece in the New Yorker to explain what he was thinking.
-Cardenas is now pursuing a career as a writer.
+He is now pursuing a career as a writer.

 Not to be confused with All-Star pitcher Ramon Martinez (Dodgers), this Ramon was a backup infielder for the Cubs during two pretty successful years.
 He backed up Grudzielanek at second base, Alex Gonzalez (and later Nomar) at shortstop, and Aramis Ramirez at third base.
 During his two years in Chicago he got a lot of playing time because of his reliable glove.
 That glove kept him in the big leagues for 12 years.
 Ramon’s cousin later played for the Cubs too — Geovany Soto.

-The jack of all-trades played every position with the Cubs except first base, catcher, and pitcher.
+The jack of all trades played every position with the Cubs except first base, catcher, and pitcher.
 He never hit much (career average of .211), but he was a valuable backup.
-He was later included as a throw in to the Bill Madlock for Bobby Murcer trade with the Giants.
+Sperring was later included as a throw-in to the Bill Madlock for Bobby Murcer trade with the Giants.

 Mickey was just a 20-year-old kid when he came up the Cubs in the war year of 1943.
 The catcher didn’t get a lot of playing time with the Cubs that year, but did get into 39 games in 1944.
 Unfortunately for Mickey, he spent the entire pennant-winning 1945 season in the minors.
 He hung his up spikes when all the players who had been serving in the military returned from the war.

 ~Bill Moran 1869–1916 (Colts 1895)